Mating plug: Occurrence in nature

-Mating plugs are used by many species, including several primates, kangaroos, bees, reptiles, rats, rodents, scorpions, mice, and spiders.
+Mating plugs are used by many species, including several primates, kangaroos, bees, reptiles, rodents, scorpions, bats, and spiders.

 Use of a mating plug as a strategy for reproductive success can also be seen in a few taxa of Lepidoptera and other insects and is often associated with pupal mating.
 For example, to protect their paternity, male variable checkerspot butterflies pass a mating plug into the genital opening of females to prevent them from remating.

 The Heliconius charithonia butterfly uses a mating plug in the form of a spermatophore that provides predatory defense chemicals and protein sources for developing eggs.
 It also acts as an anaphrodisiac that prevents other males from mating with the female.
 Similarly in Parnassius smintheus butterflies, the male deposits a waxy genital plug on the tip of the female's abdomen to prevent the female from mating again.
-It contains sperm and important nutrients for the female, and ensures that the male is the only one to fertilize the female’s eggs.
+It contains sperm and important nutrients for the female, and ensures that the male is the only one to fertilize the female's eggs.

 Most species of stingless bees, like Plebeia remota, are only mated once, and thus make use of mating plugs to store all the sperm they collect for future use.

 Another species of insect that uses a copulatory plug is Drosophila mettleri, a Sonoran Desert Fly species from the Diptera family.
 These plugs serve as a means of male-female control during mating interactions.

 A peculiar example of mate plugging occurs in Leucauge mariana spiders.
 Both male and female participation is required to create a mate plug.
 The male alone cannot create a functional plug.
 Female participation in creating a mating plugs, and her presumed benefit from them, have led to multiple studies of sexual selection on the sexual behavior of L. mariana.

+In Thamnophis sirtalis parietalis, commonly known as red-sided garter snakes, males deposit a gelatinous copulatory plug to seal female snake's cloacal opening to prevent re-mating, leakage of the deposited sperm, and alters female pheromonal cues that attract mates.

+Some cetaceans have folds in the vagina that do not occur in other mammals.
+The function of these folds is unknown, but it is possible that they form vaginal plugs or retain sperm after copulation.